 Plug the component cable into the video device.
-Plug the other end of the component cable into the Component connectors (or if using BNC connectors, plug into the YPbPr connectors).
+Plug the other end of the component cable into the Component connectors (or if using BNC connectors, plug into the RGBHV or YPbPr connectors as appropriate).

 In addition, a Component to VGA adapter can be used in conjunction with the VGA connectors.
 Plug the component cable into the video device.
 Plug the other end of the component cable into the adapter and plug the adapter into the VGA I or VGA 2 connector.